Life 1871 - 1908 AD

 the Empress-Dowagers, the Imperial Advisors and a large group

-Having left no sons, but having remarried ( this time for love ) , the Death of Pu Yi' ended all ( theoretical ) possibilities of a return of the Ching Dynasty.
+Having left no sons, but having remarried ( this time for love ) , the Death of Pu Yi' ended all ( theoretical ) possibilities of a return of the Qing Dynasty.

 The China Report Home

-Official Court Portrait of The Great Ching Emperor Kang Hsi
+Official Court Portrait of The Great Qing Emperor Kang Xi

 1662 -1723 AD